drewbarontini/tmcss-book/source/define.md

 }
 ```

-We have a `thumb` module, which applies a *small set of extendable styles*.
+We have a `thumb` module, which applies a *small set of extendable styles* for handling thumbnails, such as circle avatars.

 Single Responsibility Principle
 -------------------------------